srstevenson/xdg-base-dirs/README.md

-`xdg_runtime_dir()` returns a `pathlib.Path` object containing the value of the `XDG_RUNTIME_DIR` environment variable, or `None` if the environment variable is not set, or contains a relative path rather than absolute path.
+`xdg_runtime_dir()` returns a `pathlib.Path` object containing the value of the `XDG_RUNTIME_DIR` environment variable, or `None` if the environment variable is not set, or contains a relative path rather than an absolute path.

 ## Copyright